Trump Uses Coronavirus Briefing to Play Batshit Campaign Ad Attacking Press

-President Donald Trump took over Monday’s White House coronavirus task force briefing to lash out at critics with a bizarre video spliced together to champion his response to the deadly disease and denigrate those who oppose him.
+President Donald Trump took over Monday’s White House task force briefing to lash out at critics and the press with a bizarre video that championed his response to the coronavirus, using a solemn time in the country to air what was essentially a campaign advertisement.

-It was the most striking move yet by the president in going after critics at a time when the American people turn to the briefings for information.
+It was the most striking move yet by the president in going after critics at a time when the American people turn to the briefings for information on the deadly disease that’s already killed more than 23,000 people across the country.

 “The press has not treated these incredible people who’ve done such a great job, they haven’t treated them fairly,” Trump insisted.
 “They’re way off.”